 - a.
-Complete SPED 5307, SPED 5301, SPED 5302 and SPED 5303. - b.
-Complete 6-hours of preparation in Certify Teacher: There will be a certificate of completion for you to print after you've completed 6-hours of practice.
-You will email the certificate to UTA's Certification Officer, Christine Pruitt (christine.pruitt@uta.edu), and cc your program coordinator (bree.jimenez@uta.edu). - c.
-You must pass the practice exam with an 85% or higher in order to be recommended to take your TExES exam by the Certification Officer. - o If you scored 85% or higher: Your instructor will submit your name to the Certification Officer who will then recommend you for certification (i.e., clear you to take the TExES exam) and provide you with your next steps. - o If you did not score 85% or higher: You and your program coordinator will schedule a meeting and make a plan for remediation and re-testing.
+Your 6-hours of preparation: There will be a certificate of completion for you to print after you've completed 6-hours of practice.
+You will email the certificate to UTA's Certification Officer, Christine Pruitt (christine.pruitt@uta.edu), and cc your course instructor.
+Additionally, you will submit the certificate under the proper "assignment" tab within the course - b.
+Your practice exam: Your practice exams will be taken in class (SPED 4601) throughout the semester.
+The date will be indicated in your syllabus.
+You must pass the practice exam with an 85% or higher in order to be recommended to take your TEXES exam by the Certification Officer. - If you scored 85% or higher: Your instructor will submit your name to the Certification Officer who will then recommend you for certification (i.e., clear you to take the TExES exam) and provide you with your next steps. - If you did not score 85% or higher: You and your program coordinator will schedule a meeting and make a plan for remediation and re-testing.

 If you'd like to get started with your practice now, there is nothing holding you back.
 Feel free to get started and feel free to do more than 6 hours of practice work!
-However, you will not turn in your certificate until you have completed a, b, and c.
+However, you will not turn in your certificate until you are enrolled in SPED 4601 and asked to do so by your instructor.

-II.
-TEXES Exams
+I. TEXES Exams